 This refers to companies paying their workers in “scrip” for use at the local store and not cash.
 Such “privileges” could all disappear.
-During a strike, the company could and often did evict their tenants.
+During a strike, the company could and often did evict its tenants.

-During strikes, men relied on the women to manage household matters.
+During strikes, men relied on women to manage household matters.
 They had to make money last as long as necessary.
 Yet, the role women played was hardly a pacifistic one.
 They stood by and with their men on picket lines.
 From scandalously flashing their white or black stockings at passing scabs (Blacklegs) to physically attacking management and scabs, women stood up for their men.
 When questioned as to why they did so, one of the miner’s wives told a Vancouver Sun reporter: “Wouldn’t you fight and starve if need be, if when your man left the house you didn’t know how he was coming back?”
 (February 12, 1913).

 For such actions, many women paid a price.

 Bowen, Lynne 1982.
 The Coal Mines of Vancouver Island Remember: Boss Whistle.
 Oolichen Books: Lantzville, BC